 My overall take?
 The big guys want to be first to AGI, then hope that RSI takes them all the way to ASI and incredible wealth.
 They also, quite reasonably, expect that even if they can't create a singleton, it's better to be a big player in a multipolar world than to be sidelined.
 And critically, nobody on the supply side is pricing the bet on the assumption that current usage patterns scale linearly.
 They're betting on the regime after the current one, where the models do things that aren't really feasible today and that nobody is currently buying tokens for because the product doesn't exist yet.

 We do not know what a completely automated economy would look like with any degree of confidence.
 We do not know how many tokens it would consume.
 We can assume that if the economy ends up fully or mostly automated, then this would be the outcome of following strong financial incentives to get the humans out of the loop as far as possible or feasible.
-If you say, "today's usage wouldn't make sense in tomorrow's world," is correct must mistakes the trees for the blaze eating the forest.
+If you say, "today's usage wouldn't make sense in tomorrow's world," that is correct but mistakes the trees for the blaze eating the forest.
 Nobody (serious) at the (real) labs is claiming it would.
 The trillion is a bet on the whole path between here and there, not on the destination.
-You don't want to IBM ignoring Microsoft.
+You don't want to be IBM ignoring Microsoft.
 You don't want to be Microsoft/Nokia ignoring Apple.
-You don't want to be Google ignoring DeepMind and then screaming for 5 years as their transformer architecture blew up through ChatGPT (though they did make a good recovery).
+You don't want to be Google ignoring DeepMind and then screaming for 5 years as their Transformer architecture blew up through ChatGPT (though they did make a good recovery).
 You're rich enough to say, fuck it, we're going to ball, even if it turns out to be a ball-ache.

 PS: Opus 4.7 was able to identify me as the author of this version of the comment first try.
 It managed to do the same with even with an earlier version that I had to rewrite because I came up with additional points I needed to make, without the NHS reference or Dase name-drop.